DUNE-DAQ/daqconf/docs/TextualDBE.md

 ## Known Issues
 - Currently relationships for given configuration objects cannot be modified
-- No way to disable components
 - Type checking is not robust at all for editing attributes
 - All newly created objects are currently just saved to the active database
 - No way to create new databases
 - Relationship view simply displays objects rather than also displaying the name of the relationship

 ## To Do List
-- [ ] Add method to disable components
+- [x] Add method to disable components
 - [ ] Add more robust method for adding/modifying/deleting config objects
 - [ ] Display name of relationship in relationship view